transition-zero/tza-pypsa/stock_models/India/README.md

 - Power system capacity expansion planning.

 ## Overview
-The PyPSA-India model is comprised of 5 nodes and 6 inter grid-zone link.
+The PyPSA-India model is comprised of 5 nodes and 6 inter grid-zone links.
 Here, each node represents a regional power grid in the India National Grid, while each link represents the aggregated transmissions capacity between grid zones.

 The model is setup and calibrated to run a 2023 dispatch year.
 Policy targets have also been setup to allow the model to run a 2030 NDC-compliant year.